UniMath/agda-unimath/src/ring-theory/geometric-sequences-semirings.lagda.md

       ( n))
 ```

-### Constant sequences are gemoetric with common ratio one
+### Constant sequences are geometric with common ratio one

 ```agda
 module _